Contact Us

 • Irish Water Spaniel

-This diverse ancestry gives Australian Labradoodles their predictable temperament, low-shedding coats and exceptional trainability.
+This diverse ancestry helps give Australian Labradoodles their predictable temperament, low-shedding coats and exceptional trainability.

 Consistent and Predictable Traits

 One of the standout qualities of Australian Labradoodles is their consistency.
-Decades of selective breeding have resulted in predictable size, coat type and personality traits, making them ideal for families and therapy work.
+Decades of selective breeding have helped create more predictable size, coat type and personality traits, making them ideal for families, companion homes and therapy work.

-• Coat Type – Their curly, non-shedding coats make them a great choice for allergy sufferers.
+• Coat Type: Their curly or wavy, low-shedding coats make them a great choice for many allergy-conscious families.

-• Size and Appearance – Available in Miniature, Medium and Standard sizes, with a variety of colors.
+• Size and Appearance: Available in Miniature, Medium and Standard sizes, with a variety of coat colors.

 Hypoallergenic and Low-Shedding Coats

-Unlike early-generation Labradoodles, which may still shed, Australian Labradoodles have been bred for hypoallergenic qualities.
-Their coats produce less dander and shed minimally, making them suitable for families with allergies or asthma.
+Unlike some early-generation Labradoodles, which may still shed, Australian Labradoodles have been bred for low-shedding, allergy-friendly coat qualities.
+Their coats usually shed minimally and may produce less loose hair around the home, making them a strong option for many families with allergy concerns.

 Why Choose an Australian Labradoodle?

-Australian Labradoodles are more than just pets—they’re lifelong companions.
-Whether you need a family dog, a therapy animal or an affectionate companion, they stand out for their:
+Australian Labradoodles are more than just pets.
+They are lifelong companions with a reputation for intelligence, affection and adaptability.
+Whether you need a family dog, therapy animal or loyal companion, they stand out for their:

 • Predictable traits in size, temperament and coat type